DeltaEpiales/TUI/README.md

 # Assembly Text Editor

 A powerful, lightweight text editor written in x86 Assembly for Linux systems.
 Features real-time syntax highlighting, full TUI interface, and advanced editing capabilities.
+(NOTE: this is still very early in development - expect bugs and some issues)

 ## Features